 - Seat 5, Council member Coats, service began in 2020, office open for election in 2024

 City Manager Alicia Heiser has been City Manager since January 2, 2018.
 The City Manager is the administrative head of the City government.
 The City Manager is appointed by the City Council for an indefinite term to supervise the administrative affairs of the City and to carry out policies set by the Council.
 Alicia possesses a professional engineering license and also assumes the duties of the City Engineer.
 For more information from the City Manager’s office, click HERE.

 City Attorney Kent Maher has been advising the Council since October 1, 1989.
 The City Attorney is the legal adviser of the Mayor, City Council and all officers and departments of the City in all matters respecting the affairs of the City and performs such duties as may be required by the City Council or prescribed by ordinance.
 The City Attorney is appointed by the Mayor with the advice and consent of the Council.
 Kent advises on a wide range of legal, procedural and personnel matters affecting the City and formulates ordinances and resolutions according to state and local laws.
 The District Attorney’s office, acting as the City Prosecutor, provides City criminal prosecution services.

-Lorrie Haaglund City Clerk-Treasurer has been the City Clerk since May 2013 and the City Clerk-Treasurer since September 2019.
-The City Clerk and City Treasurer are appointed by the Mayor with confirmation by the City Council.
-The City Clerk is responsible for maintaining all of the Council records and proceedings, and the City Treasurer is responsible for maintaining financial records, budgeting and audits for the City.
-For more information on the City Clerk-Treasurer’s office, click HERE.
+John Millard City Clerk-Treasurer has been the City Clerk/Treasurer since January 2021.
+The Clerk/Treasurer is appointed by the Mayor with confirmation by the City Council.
+The Clerk/Treasurer is responsible for maintaining all of the Council records and proceedings, and the for maintaining financial records, budgeting and audits for the City.
+For more information on the City Clerk/Treasurer’s office, click HERE.